doctorsonrails/lessons/8_rails/README.md

 The workflow will be:
 * Create a Rails app
-* Add CV sections
+* Add Résumé sections
-* Link the sections into a CV
+* Link the sections into a Résumé
 * Add users and authentication
-* Add Markdown to the CV sections
+* Add Markdown to the Résumé sections
+* Reorder the Résumé Sections
 * Add slugs.

 ## Creating an App